 Why this update is coming?
-As per security engineer of Mozilla “When the HTTPS page has HTTP content we called it a mixed content”.
+As per the security engineer of Mozilla “When the HTTPS page has HTTP content we called it a mixed content”.
 The webpage that the user is visiting is partially encrypted so attackers can easily take benefit of partially encrypted content.
-It is better to remove mixed content from the upcoming version and provides a complete security to users.
+It is better to remove mixed content from the upcoming version and provides complete security to users.
 The Mixed content blocker will block HTTP requests on HTTPS pages.
-Mixing of both HTTPS and HTTP can create error message in your browser as well.
+Mixing both HTTPS and HTTP can create an error message in your browser as well.
 To prevent such situation it is desirable not to use mixed up content with HTTP and HTTPS while developing your website.

 - If a user visits an HTTPS page with mixed content they will see the below browser image.

 - When a user clicks on the shield, he will find the following image in browser.

 - If a user does not want to block then, select Not Now option.